-- > Redevelopment of the strategic site (supermarket) to the north, incorporating an active frontage to the plaza. - > Advocacy to the State Government to achieve a pedestrian connection over the railway line. - > Maintaining service access to the rear of Centre Road commercial properties. - > Ensuring appropriate development to the north of proposed plaza to ensure amenity and protect direct sunlight access.
+- > Redevelopment of the strategic site (supermarket) to the north, incorporating an active frontage to the plaza. - > Advocacy to the State Government to achieve a pedestrian connection over the railway line. - > Maintaining service access to the rear of Centre Road commercial properties. - Ensuring appropriate development to the north of proposed plaza to ensure amenity and protect direct sunlight access to the plaza. - > Identifying areas that meet the requirements of 'public open space' as defined in Council's Open Space Strategy. - Project sequencing, including any relocation of existing car parking from the site, to ensure adequate provision and management of public car parking within the centre.